-On the other hand, if you have plan a little further in advance, this is also an easy chuck and done way to cook this recipe recipe.
+On the other hand, if you have planned a little further in advance, this is also an easy chuck and done way to cook this recipe.
 Once you add all the ingredient to your slow cooker, you can just walk away for 3 hours (cook on high), or up to 6 hours (cook on low)

 How to Serve Pumpkin Turkey Chili